Let’s talk about transmisogyny.

 This word describes so much of what we see in the cultural and systemic treatment of trans women in our culture and ties in so clearly with feminism, and yet it’s not a word that many people know about or understand.

 You may have heard of transphobia: the discrimination of and negative attitudes toward transgender people based on their gender expression.

 And you’ve likely heard of misogyny: the hatred and denigration of women and characteristics deemed feminine.

-Transmisogyny, then, is the confluence of these – the negative attitudes, expressed through cultural hate, individual and state violence, and discrimination directed toward trans* women and trans* people on the feminine end of the gender spectrum.
+Transmisogyny, then, is the confluence of these – the negative attitudes, expressed through cultural hate, individual and state violence, and discrimination directed toward trans women and trans and gender non-conforming people on the feminine end of the gender spectrum.